We’re excited to unveil a new feature that’s been near and dear to our hearts: Kudos is here!

 Improving student behavior and school climate with Kudos

-As excited as we are to see students giving kudos, we know how important it is to put guardrails in place to make sure Kudos is being used in a productive way.
+As excited as we are to see students giving Kudos, we know how important it is to put guardrails in place to make sure the feature is being used in a productive way.

-That’s why, before a kudos becomes visible to the class, a teacher must approve the kudos.
-Teachers can review kudos directly within Classcraft’s notification center, making it easy for them to stay on top of the conversation.
-While it does take a little extra effort for teachers to approve kudos, it’s work that has the potential to make a massive impact in the classroom.
+That’s why, before any messaging becomes visible to the class, a teacher must approve the Kudos.
+Teachers can review new Kudos directly within Classcraft’s notification center, making it easy for them to stay on top of the conversation.
+While it does take a little extra effort for teachers to approve Kudos, it’s work that has the potential to make a massive impact in the classroom.